LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 <img class="fancyimage" style="width:600px" src="img/ConvoBuilder/surveyBot_skip.png">

 {: .important}
 In an NPS interaction, don't enable Skip if your targeted channel is Facebook.
 Facebook doesn't support structured content that has more than 11 quick replies.
-The NPS question and skip is 12 quick replies.
+The NPS question plus the Skip option is 12 quick replies.
 Using Skip will cause the conversation to end abruptly.

 #### Adding standard interactions